 On street parking facilities are rationed by price and maximum length of stay according to their location within the central Controlled Parking Zone (CPZ).
-Payment is available on street through pay and display machines or using a cashless service provided by our contractor RingGo, having won the contract to provide this service during this reporting year.
+Payment is available on street through pay and display machines or using a cashless service provided by our contractor RingGo.

-This process of updating our older models of pay and display machines continued during the year with phase 2 complete.
-Phase 3 is due to commence during 2018-19 with the final phase scheduled for completion in 2019-20.
+This process of updating our older models of pay and display machines continued during the year with phase 3 complete.
+The fourth and final phase is scheduled for completion in 2019-20.